Skip to main content

 How batch payouts work

-The POST /v2/payout-requests/batch endpoint accepts an array of payout requests and submits them all at once.
+The POST /v2/batch-payout-requests endpoint accepts an array of up to 50 payout requests and submits them all at once.
 NextAPI processes each payout independently:

 • Each payout has its own lifecycle — one failure doesn't block others